mobizt/FirebaseClient/README.md

 The file config class ([FileConfig](examples/App/AppInitialization/SaveAndLoad/)) will be used to hold the SD/Flash file information and the file operation callback when file upload or download is required.

-The function that require file/BLOB for download and upload will accept the file config data (`file_config_data`) in its parameters.
+The function that requires file/BLOB for download and upload will accept the file config data (`file_config_data`) in its parameters.

-The `file_config_data` can be obtained from static functions called `getFile` and `getBlob`.
+The `file_config_data` can be obtained from the static functions called `getFile` and `getBlob`.

-The `FileConfig` class constructor parameters that are available are following.
+The `FileConfig` class constructor parameters that are available are the following.

 ```cpp
 FileConfig::FileConfig(<filename>, <file_callback>)